Moss crawls along the ground, holding water and touching the rock. The circuit becomes the moss, grounding my feet and pressing into the soil.

 modular synthesizer modular synthesizer

 Inspired by the Gen patch made by Cycling ’74—the Lorenz attractor example that uses the history operator for chaotic functions—the system performs its work through recursive calculations.
-I replace the parameter inside the Gen patch with a control voltage that works in the Daisy Patch Submodule, a complete Eurorack module DSP engine.
-This synthesizer creates interesting waveforms that oscillate from high to low voltage, entangling with each other at every sample rate.
+I replace the parameter inside the Gen patch with a control voltage that works in the Daisy Patch Submodule.

 Project Detail